-Applicants must be a rising junior or senior and have a minimum 3.3 GPA in their major and a minimum 3.0 cumulative GPA.
-In addition, applicants must have earned at least 60 credits and registered for classes in the subsequent fall semester.
-At the end of the registration period in April, the Office for Undergraduate Education will check to confirm that scholars are registered for fall 2021classes.
-Also, by submitting this application you are giving us permission to pull your transcript.
+Applicants must be a rising junior or senior and have a minimum 3.5 cumulative GPA.
+In addition, applicants must have earned at least 60 credits and be registered for classes in the subsequent fall semester.
+At the end of the registration period in April, the Office for Undergraduate Education will check to confirm that scholars are registered for Fall 2021classes.
+Additionally, by submitting this application you are giving us permission to pull your transcript.

 Applicants must apply in two parts: fill out the online application at: https://american.co1.qualtrics.com/jfe/form/SV_6KcYWot2LLFvDZI and e-mail supporting documents specified below to firstname.lastname@example.org.
 Applicants should be prepared to include the following information: